Quick guide to snakeheads

 Dr Heok Hee Ng reminds us that although these are natural predators, a few snakehead species can become acceptable community fish.

-Any discussion of predatory oddball fish for the aquarium will invariably feature a snakehead or two.
-They have been thrust into the limelight because of the picture painted of them as an aquatic invasive species but, whatever your opinion, snakeheads make great aquarium fish if given proper care.
+Any discussion of predatory oddball fish for the aquarium will always feature a snakehead or two.
+Channa are often in the limelight because they can become an aquatic invasive species.
+However, snakeheads do make great aquarium fish if given proper care.

-Snakeheads are members of the family Channidae, a group of perciform (perch-like) fishes whose affinities are unknown, although recent studies on the molecular phylogeny of bony fishes consider snakeheads as most closely related to the labyrinth fishes (anabantoids) and the synbranchiform eels, which include the spiny eels.
+Snakeheads are members of the family Channidae.
+This is a group of perciform (perch-like) fishes whose affinities are unknown.
+Recent studies on the molecular phylogeny of bony fishes report that snakeheads are most closely related to anabantoids and the Synbranchiform eels.

-These fish are naturally distributed from south-eastern Iran and eastern Afghanistan eastwards to China, northwards to Siberia and southwards to Java, and from the White Nile westwards to the Senegal and Chad river drainages and southwards to the Congo river drainage in Africa.
+Snakeheads naturally occur from Iran and Afghanistan eastwards to China.
+They spread up to Siberia and south to the island of Java.
+Snakeheads also live in Africa from the White Nile across to the Senegal and Chad and as far south as the Congo river drainage.

 Oxygen tolerance

 One unusual feature is the snakeheads' tolerance of low oxygen levels.
-They are primarily able to do so because of their paired suprabranchial chambers which are lined with respiratory epithelia (skin modified to absorb atmospheric oxygen) enabling them to use atmospheric oxygen as sub-adults and adults.
+This is because of their paired suprabranchial chambers which are lined with respiratory epithelia (skin modified to absorb atmospheric oxygen).
+This enables them to use atmospheric oxygen as sub-adults and adults.

 Snakeheads are in fact obligatory air breathers and must have air lest they drown.
-If you find the concept of a drowning fish strange, remember that snakeheads are not the only obligatory air breathers.
-Many fish with a similar biology, such as walking catfishes and even the pirarucu (Arapaima), will drown if they do not surface.
+You may find the concept of a drowning fish strange, but snakeheads are not the only obligatory air breathers.
+Many fish have a similar biology, like walking catfishes and pirarucu (Arapaima), and they can also drown.

-There’s a common misconception that air-breathing fish live in stagnant, relatively foul water in the wild and that clean water conditions are therefore not necessary in the aquarium.
-While some snakeheads can tolerate a wide range of water conditions — and studies have shown that the Dwarf, Spotted and Chevron can survive for at least 72 hours in pH levels from 4.3 to 9.4 — many fare poorly when water conditions are allowed to deteriorate or undergo rapid changes, as in a massive water change.
+Some snakeheads can tolerate a wide range of conditions.
+Studies have shown that the dwarf, spotted and chevron snakeheads can survive for at least 72 hours in pH levels from 4.3 to 9.4.
+But many species fare poorly when water conditions deteriorate or undergo rapid changes, as experienced with large water changes.

-Many snakeheads come from habitats where water is soft (to 8 GH) and slightly acidic to neutral (pH 5.0 to 7.0), and these values represent a suitable guide to successful maintenance.
+Many snakeheads come from habitats where the water is soft (to 8 GH) and slightly acidic to neutral (pH 5.0 to 7.0).
+These values represent a suitable guide to successful maintenance for these species.

 Snakeheads are fairly undemanding as regards tank décor.
 They are not active swimmers and, when not feeding, tend to move only when surfacing for air.
 They spend a lot of time hovering in midwater or resting on the bottom within cover as ambush predators.
-Ample hiding spaces in the form of driftwood and submerged vegetation should therefore be provided.
-Surface cover, created by floating plants, is also recommended.
+Use driftwood and aquatic vegetation to provide shelter, and include plenty of floating plants.

-Snakeheads are also capable of some powerful bursts of acceleration and apt to knock things around in the tank or stir up substrate.
+Snakeheads do have powerful bursts of acceleration and can knock things around in the tank or stir up substrate.
 For this reason gravel, not fine sand, should be the substrate of choice in any snakehead tank.
-Otherwise the constant stirring of finer particles will clog filters.
+Otherwise the constant stirring of finer particles could clog filters.

-Snakeheads also have a deserved reputation as voracious carnivores and one would think that in the aquarium could only be fed live food.
-However, many aquarists find they can be weaned on to meaty foods such as chunks of fish and sinking meaty pellets.
+Snakeheads also have a deserved reputation as voracious carnivores, so you may think they need live foods.
+However, snakeheads enjoy meaty frozen foods such as chunks of fish and also sinking pellets.

 Community choices

-Consider first the size of species and many dwarf species behave well enough to become community fish.
-Another concern is the size of tank mates.
-Obviously, maintaining a school of Neon tetras with snakeheads is too much of a risk, so they should always be kept with fishes too large to be considered food.
+Consider the size of the species and the size of the tank mates.
+Obviously, maintaining a school of neon tetras with snakeheads is too much of a risk.
+But snakeheads can be kept with fishes too large to be considered food.

-For many medium-sized snakeheads in the 30-40cm/12-16” range, tank mates should ideally be relatively fast swimming and robust fish.
-Many medium-sized to large cyprinids are therefore ideal.
+For many medium-sized snakeheads (30-40cm/12-16”), tank mates should be relatively fast swimming and robust fish.
+Many medium-sized to large cyprinids are therefore ideal options.

-Despite their predatory nature, smaller snakeheads are retiring in nature, so can suffer at the hands of large, aggressive cichlids.
+Despite their predatory nature, smaller snakeheads are retiring in nature.
+This means they can suffer at the hands of large, aggressive cichlids.

 Snakeheads also display considerable changes in colour pattern when growing.
-Many juveniles are more attractively marked than adults, frequently featuring a bright yellow to orange-red stripe running the length of the body.
+Many juveniles are more attractively marked than adults, often displaying a bright yellow to red stripe along the body.
 This pattern quickly disappears with age and many species assume a browner, more drab look.
-This sometimes leads to aquarists losing interest in the fish as it grows, so those considering their first purchase of very young snakeheads should be well aware of what they are getting into.
+This sometimes leads to aquarists losing interest in the fish as it grows.

 The price of love is not cheap

-Price is no object for true snakehead lovers, with mark-ups for rare specimens rivaling those of dragonfish.
-The Barca snakehead (Channa barca) pictured above, became one of the most expensive aquarium fish when the first individuals imported into the UK were going at £5,000 apiece.
+Price is no object for true snakehead lovers, with mark-ups for rare specimens rivalling those of arowana.
+The barca snakehead (Channa barca), pictured above, became one of the most expensive aquarium fish in the hobby.
+The first individuals imported into the UK were going at £5,000 apiece.
 The price has since dropped to about £1,500, as seen at Aquarama 2009 in Singapore, but that’s still a hefty outlay!

 Which species is best for me?